influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/alertmanager.md

 withGmsaCredentialSpecName(gmsaCredentialSpecName)
 ```

-GMSACredentialSpecName is the name of the GMSA credential spec to use.
+"GMSACredentialSpecName is the name of the GMSA credential spec to use."

 ### fn spec.securityContext.windowsOptions.withRunAsUserName